 What is your policy on nudity?

 Wearing clothes is required at all times in the spa.
-During your massage it is optional to remain clothed, but if you choose to be nude you will need to be be discreetly covered.
-You will be receiving a professional service, if at anytime there is inappropriate language or actions, the massage will be terminated immediately.
-We reserve the right to refuse service to anyone who engages in inappropriate behavior towards any staff members or guests.
+During your massage, it is optional to remain clothed; if you choose to be nude, you will need to be discreetly covered.
+You will be receiving a professional service and if at anytime there is inappropriate language or actions, the massage will be terminated immediately.
+We reserve the right to refuse service to anyone who engages in inappropriate behavior towards any staff member or guest.

 Am I allowed to use my electronic device while at SunWater Spa?

 In order to preserve the quiet and tranquil nature of this sacred place, the entire spa area is a designated whisper zone.
 Please do not take loud and involved phone calls or play music on your devices.
 Cameras are acceptable as long as they are used respectfully and discreetly.
-Otherwise, electronic devices should be kept out of site.
-Phone calls may be taken in restrooms, or outside the walls of the facility.
+Phone calls may be taken outside the walls of the facility.
 All devices, including phones, are to be silenced or turned off completely upon entering the facility.